 What is meant by fire and life safety?
-It has to do with sprinkler systems, fire extinguishers, emergency exits, smoke alarms, emergency earthquake gas shut off valves, and anything to do with life safety such as the height of railings, size of stairs, width of hallways, etc. The list is very long and the codes are very detailed and extensive.
+It has to do with sprinkler systems, fire extinguishers, emergency exits, smoke alarms, emergency earthquake gas shut off valves, and anything to do with life safety such as the height of railings, size of stairs, the width of hallways, etc. The list is very long and the codes are very detailed and extensive.

 Here are a few of the most basic rules:

-- From any location you should be able to see at least one lighted exit sign that has an emergency back-up battery in a commercial setting.
+- From any location, you should be able to see at least one lighted exit sign that has an emergency back-up battery in a commercial setting.

 - All hallways should be at least 36” wide.
 All entries and exits into commercial establishments should be able to be entered without going over bumps and the entry and exit doors have to be at least 36” wide.

 - Fire extinguishers have to be recertified every 12 months.

 - Railings for stairs should have no open ends so purse straps don’t get caught and the portion that you grab should be no larger than 1 ½”.
 Stair risers (the vertical part) should vary no more than 3/8” in height to help prevent a trip hazard.
 The stair tread (the horizontal part you step on) should have no less than a 9” depth.

 - Any sleeping area with security bars over the windows must have emergency opening devices with no special tool needed.
 Most municipalities require hard-wired smoke detectors in all sleeping areas.

 Frankly, there is no way for anyone to know all aspects of fire and life safety.
 I have called experts in different fields and even though they can usually answer my questions, it is not uncommon for them to have to do some research and then get back to me.